Why Spare Air!

 For many years the standard response to "out of air emergencies" was to "share air" but

-Read the following articles from leading dive magazines to see WHY that is NO longer the RIGHT answer!
+Read the following articles from leading dive magazines to see WHY sharing air is NO longer the RIGHT answer!

 ScubaDiving.com, October 31, 2011